UweKeim/John-Cleese-on-Creativity/Transcript.markdown

 4. Confidence
 5. a 22 inch waist

-Sorry, my mind was wondering.
+Sorry, my mind was wandering.
 I'm getting into the open mode too quickly.
 Instead of a 22 inch waist, you need *humor*.
 I do beg your pardon.

 ### First: Space (13:20)